Hoarse voice: Diagnosis

-The assessment and diagnosis of a dysphonic voice is completed by a multidisciplinary team, such as an otolaryngologist (ear, nose and throat doctor) and Speech-Language Pathologist, involving the use of both objective and subjective measures to evaluate the quality of the voice as well as the condition of the vocal fold tissue and vibration patterns.
+The assessment and diagnosis of a dysphonic voice is completed by a multidisciplinary team, such as an otolaryngologist (ear, nose and throat doctor) and a Speech-Language Pathologist, involving the use of both objective and subjective measures to evaluate the quality of the voice as well as the condition of the vocal fold tissue and vibration patterns.

 Definition

-Dysphonia is a broad clinical term which refers to abnormal functioning of the voice.
+Dysphonia is a broad clinical term that refers to abnormal functioning of the voice.
 More specifically, a voice can be classified as "dysphonic" when there are abnormalities or impairments in one or more of the following parameters of voice: pitch, loudness, quality, and variability.
-For example, abnormal pitch can be characterized by a voice that is too high or low whereas abnormal loudness can be characterized by a voice that is too quiet or loud.
+For example, abnormal pitch can be characterized by a voice that is too high or too low whereas abnormal loudness can be characterized by a voice that is too quiet or too loud.
 Similarly, a voice that has frequent, inappropriate breaks characterizes abnormal quality while a voice that is monotone (i.e., very flat) or inappropriately fluctuates characterizes abnormal variability.
-While hoarseness is used interchangeably with the term dysphonia, it is important to note that the two are not synonymous.
+While hoarseness is used interchangeably with the term dysphonia, the two are not synonymous.
 Hoarseness is merely a subjective term to explain the perceptual quality (or sound) of a dysphonic voice.
-While hoarseness is a common symptom (or complaint) of dysphonia, there are several other signs and symptoms that can be present such as: breathiness, roughness, and dryness.
+While hoarseness is a common symptom (or complaint) of dysphonia, there are several other signs and symptoms that can be present such as breathiness, roughness, and dryness.
 Furthermore, a voice can be classified as dysphonic when it poses problems in the functional or occupational needs of the individual or is inappropriate for their age or sex.